Share this post:

 In the southeastern edge of Peloponnese, just before the unique rocky landscape of Laconic Mani, there is an almost medieval town that appears to have emerged from the shadows, the island of Monemvasia.

-In a mood of some history?
+In the mood of some history?

 Its name is the combination of the Greek words “moni” (=church) and “emvasi” (=the only entrance), Monemvasia is linked to the mainland by a 2-kilometer bridge that was built in 1971.
 Having a magical historic past that goes far back into the depths of history, Monemvasia was well known to the ancient Greeks.
-However, its prosperity rose significantly during the Byzantine ages, as the fortress was built as an attempt of the locals to protect their city from the Avaric and Slavic invaders.
+However, its prosperity rose significantly during the Byzantine ages, as the fortress was built as an attempt by the locals to protect their city from the Avaric and Slavic invaders.
 Gradually the castle town became a center of a flourishing economy, mainly due to the exportation of the notorious Malmsey wine, a wide variety that has become famous ever since.
 The port continued its thriving course in the early Renaissance years, even after the island had passed over to the hands of the Venetians, in the 16th century.
 However, the commercial activity began to decline after the Ottoman enforcement in the 17th century and continued until the liberation of Monemvasia in 1821.

 Back to now.